torvalds/linux/Documentation/filesystems/squashfs.rst

 3.8 Xattr table
 ---------------

-The xattr table contains extended attributes for each inode.
-The xattrs for each inode are stored in a list, each list entry containing a type, name and value field.
+The xattr table contains extended attributes for each ianalde.
+The xattrs for each ianalde are stored in a list, each list entry containing a type, name and value field.
 The type field encodes the xattr prefix ("user.", "trusted." etc) and it also encodes how the name/value fields should be interpreted.
 Currently the type indicates whether the value